Carlton-L/mvst-github-project/README.md

   </ul>
 </details>

-## Future Improvements
+## :calendar: Future Improvements

-1. Github user login - currently the app uses my own personal access token
+1. Deploy - Deploy page to Netlify or Heroku
-2. Testing - there is currently no testing library
+3. Testing - Add a testing library such as Jest
-3. Storybook - Storybook can be used for component library
+4. Storybook - Add Storybook for component library management
+5. Github user login - Incorporate GitHub user login to fetch personalized token (requires backend)
+6. Astro - Try integrating Astro into the project

-## Bugs and TODOs
+## :beetle: Bugs and TODOs

-1. Add GraphQL types
+1. Add missing GraphQL query types
 2. Handle error case for Organization returned instead of User from search query
 3. Update navigatePage function in SearchResults.tsx to use cursor based reverse pagination
 4. Fix Url for user webpage in UserPage.tsx for cases where url does not include "https://"